LucasArkana/lunaryorn.github.io/index.md

 world—mostly Haskell and Rust.
 I used to write Python for almost a decade, and created Windows GUI applications with WPF and C#.
 I’ve also done a bit of OCaml, and occasionally work on iOS Apps with Swift.
-I use [Emacs][] for most of this, and maintain a couple of Emacs packages, most notably [Flycheck][].
+I use [Emacs][] for most of this and maintain [Flycheck][], a popular Emacs package for automatic syntax checking.

 ## Posts ##